Ahmad Mukhtar

-Chaudhry Ahmad Mukhtar (احمد مختار; 22 June 1946 – 25 November 2020) was a Pakistani politician and businessman who served as the Defence Minister of Pakistan in the PM Yousaf Raza Gillani-led cabinet.
-He also owned Servis Group and founded Shalimar Hospital.
+Chaudhry Ahmad Mukhtar (احمد مختار; 22 June 1946 – 25 November 2020) was a Pakistani politician and businessman who served as the Defence Minister of Pakistan in the Prime Minister Yousaf Raza Gillani-led cabinet.
+He also owned Servis Group and founded Shalamar Hospital.

-He was a central leader of the Pakistan Peoples Party from Gujrat District and he defeated Chaudhry Shujaat Hussain from Gujrat NA-105 in 1993 and 2008, the leader of PML-Q party, who was allied with President Pervez Musharraf, in the Pakistan's 2008 elections.
+He was a central leader of the Pakistan Peoples Party from Gujrat District and defeated Chaudhry Shujaat Hussain from Gujrat NA-105 in 1993 and 2008, the leader of PML-Q party, who was allied with President Pervez Musharraf, in the 2008 elections.

 Early life and education

 Mukhtar was born 22 June 1946 in Lahore to Chaudhry Muhammad Hussain, who served as the Chairman of the Pakistan Cricket Board (PCB) in 1977-1978, into a Punjabi Gujjar family with roots in Gujrat.
 Mukhtar did his Master of Science degree in Operational Management from California, United States and a Diploma in Plastic Technology from West Germany.
 Mukhtar was also a graduate of Forman Christian College University.
 Mukhtar was fluent in Urdu, Punjabi, English and German.